epost-dev/opennebula-puppet-module/CONTRIBUTING.md

 ## Information first

-Before starting on a feature or a bug, please tell the community about.
+Before starting on a feature or a bug, please tell the community about it.
 Simply create an issue on the github Issue Tracker.
-Describe your thing in a few words, like what error did you found or what feature you have in mind.
+Describe the issue in a few words, for example what the error is or what feature you have in mind.
 So everybody knows about the problem/feature and that someone is working on it.

 ## Creating a pull request